hadashiA/VitalRouter/README.md

 1. **Prefer record structs**: For commands that are pure data, `record struct` provides equality comparison and zero-allocation benefits.
 2. **Explicit Lifecycles**: Always use `.AddTo(destroyCancellationToken)` or manual `Dispose()` to avoid memory leaks and ghost event handling.
 3. **UniTask for Unity**: Use `UniTask` or `UniTaskVoid` as return types in Unity handlers to leverage optimized pooling.
 Use `ValueTask` for pure .NET projects.
-4. **Contextual Metadata**: Use `PublishContext` for cross-cutting concerns (logging IDs, cancellation tokens, user permissions) rather than polluting your command structs.
+4. **Contextual Metadata**: Use `PublishContext` for cross-cutting concerns (logging IDs, cancellation tokens, user permissions) instead of adding those fields to your command structs.
 5. **Sequential by Default for UI**: Use `CommandOrdering.Sequential` for UI animations or dialogue sequences to prevent race conditions.
 6. **DI Integration**: In Unity, VContainer (>= 1.16.6) is highly recommended for managing router lifecycles and handler registration.